The Scullin Traders

 Amazing!
-Mostly because Emily Brindley (co-owner of the Braddon cafe Sweet Bones) is one of our residents and is a key member of the setup.
-She knows how to make a space look good, and how to run a business.
-She also has wonderful connections in Canberra’s small business community, so we heavily leaned on Em’s skills during setup in May 2019.
+Mostly because Emily Brindley (co-owner of the Braddon cafe Sweet Bones) is one of our residents and was a key member of the setup.
+Emily knows how to make a space look good, and how to run a business.
+Em also has wonderful connections in Canberra’s small business community, so we heavily leaned on her skills during setup in May 2019.

 See here to find Scullin Traders all over the Canberra media and learn more about the project.

 In various ways.
 We pay $250 per week rent.
-We also pay expenses like electricity, internet and various other costs involved in running a shop.
-(To learn more about that – you’ll want to become one of our Patrons – they get the inside scoop on all of this.)
+We also paid expenses like electricity, internet and various other costs involved in running a shop.

-Our micro businesses and creatives either pay a small weekly rent or a percentage of sales in exchange for the space.
+Our micro businesses and creatives either paid a small weekly rent or a percentage of sales in exchange for the space.

 Has this been done before?